yugabyte/yugabyte-db/docs/content/latest/api/ycql/ddl_drop_keyspace.md

 ## Synopsis

-The `DROP KEYSPACE` statement removes a keyspace from the system.
+Use the `DROP KEYSPACE` statement to remove a keyspace from the system.

 ## Syntax